How you can help

-There are many organisations working on the ground and they know where to allocate your funds to help the most.
+There are many organisations working on the ground helping communities respond and recover from disaster.

 You could also establish a giving day at your workplace, for example, to help multiply the effect.